RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

 REST API:
 ^^^^^^^^^

-Invenio enables access and modification of records via a REST API.
+WEKO3 enables access and modification of records via a REST API.
 This API is provided by the *invenio-records-rest* module, which uses Persistent Identifiers too.